rv-rmcgavin/fe-mentor-ip-locator/README.md

 - Set up theme, fonts, and any other global styles based on [style-guide.md](./style-guide.md)
 - I've outlined Inputs & Outputs below separately.
 Now knowing those, I think the best approach will be a mock up to mostly achieve the mobile design.
 - Mocked up basic mobile design with dummy data.
 - Small aside.
-I want to set up airbnb eslint config here.
+I want to set up airbnb eslint config here...I did it!
+It wasn't that hard.
+Go figure.
-- Get the ip address from the form and send the request to the API.
+- Get the ip address from the input, make the get request to ipify, receive data, set it up how we want to display it, and...display it!

+TODO:
+- I want to generate some sort of auto docs since I have TS.
+What can it do?

 - Inputs & Outputs
   - Input: